danintexas/AutomationFramework/README.md

 All you need is Visual Studio 17 or 19 along with installing .NET Core 2.2!

+To run an individual test through command line use the following in the solution folder:

+'dotnet test -- filter AutomationFramework.Tests.FrameworkDemo'

+This will run the test with the namespace of 'AutomationFramework.Tests.FrameworkDemo'

 ## Tech Used:
 - .NET Core 2.2
 - NUnit